BlopaSc/PAIndemic/README.md

 python FinalTests.py heuristic
 python FinalTests.py planning

+Warning: Running the planning agent test consumes a lot of time (days), if multiple threads are available execution can be done faster using the command -t x were 'x' is the number of threads to use.

 ## Getting Started

 To get started you might require the following software and tools: